jellyfin-archive/jellyfin-docs/general/clients/css-customization.md

 ## Modifications list

 To apply any one of these, copy paste the CSS code into the "Custom CSS" field.
 To use multiple modifications, simply add them one after another into the field.
 Any applied code will remain in the field.
-To remove a modification remove the code for it from the field.
-Changes apply immediately when the settings page is saved, and do not require a restart of the server.
+To remove a modification, delete or comment out the code for it from the field.
+Changes apply immediately when the settings page is saved and doesn't require restarting.

 #### Played Indicator